 Health & Safety Xpert® is suitable for builders, developers, architects and contractors.
-Simply tell Health & Safety Xpert® what kind of project you are undertaking and it does the rest producing a comprehensive Company Health & Safety Policy, pre-populated Risk Assessments and COSHH Assessments, in addition to Method Statements, a Pre-construction Info Pack and Construction Phase Health & Safety Plan for every job you undertake as well as much, much more.
+Simply tell Health & Safety Xpert® what kind of project you are undertaking and it does the rest producing a comprehensive Company Health & Safety Policy, pre-populated Risk Assessments and COSHH Assessments, in addition to Method Statements, Pre-construction Information, Construction Phase Health & Safety Plan and Health & Safety File for every job you undertake as well as much, much more.